 Do your current pets need a home improvement?
 The Eglu Go Hutch is the perfect way of keeping rabbits or guinea pigs in the garden.
 The handy integrated hutch and run solution allows your pets to run in and out as and when they like during the day, and when it’s time for a nap they can curl up in the safe and insulated house.
 In winter you can move the hutch closer to the house, making cleaning and spending time with your pets even easier.

-With a bit of care and consideration, though, you can make sure the holidays are great fun for your pets too.
-These ten top tips for keeping pets happy at Christmas will set you on the right track.
+The holidays offer a great opportunity to spend quality time with family and friends – and that includes pets.
+But, it’s also important to remember that what we enjoy about the festive season isn’t the same for our furry or feathered friends.
+With a bit of care and consideration, though, you can make sure the holidays are a fun time for your pets too.
+These ten top tips for helping your pets to have an amazing holiday break will set you on the right track.

 Christmas and New Year are noisy, with people, music and games all adding to the decibels.
-For cats and dogs, it may simply be a case of looking for a quiet spot, and many dogs will be perfectly happy at the centre of the party.
-Caged animals such as budgies, finches, parrots and small mammals don’t find it so easy to escape the noise, though.
+For cats and dogs, it may simply be a case of looking for a quiet spot, although many dogs will even be perfectly happy at the center of the party.
+Caged pets such as budgies, finches, parrots and small mammals, though don’t find it so easy to escape the noise.

 3. Go easy on the treats